No Barriers Youth

-Madhouse teamed up for a second time with No Barriers Youth and The National Park Services to produce a short PSA that would create awareness about climate change among young people.
+Madhouse teamed up for a second time with No Barriers Youth and The National Park Services to produce a short PSA about climate change.

-When we set out to make a short film that involved fictitious go-karts that ran on mud, we had no idea the issues that would arise.
-Turns out climate change is a hot topic.
-After realizing that the local racing clubs and tracks would want to steer clear of the project, we decided to pursue the piece as a combination of live action and CG race cars.
+When we set out to make a short film involving fictitious go-karts that ran on mud, we had no idea the issues that would arise.
+After realizing the local racing clubs and tracks would want to steer clear of the project, we decided to pursue the piece as a combination of live action and CG race cars.
 While shooting on green screen and animating all the race cars and track added a ton of time to the production, it allowed us to create shots that were highly stylized in a way that felt more like a storybook than reality.
-The “Wes Andersonian” aesthetic paired with the poetry of the script helps bring Mud Valley to life.
-Who knew that could be shot in Ohio?

-We wanted to work collaboratively on crafting the story of Mudkarts.
-With most projects, that usually consists of us sitting around and talking about ideas and waving our hands to help the others picture what we’re talking about.
-Mudkarts was a complex enough storyline that we needed to use some other tools so that we could all see the arc of the story and tweak stuff immediately.
-So we jotted all the plot points down on note cards and spread them out on the conference room table.
-Eliminating the ones that didn’t work, and trimming it down to a concise narrative.
+Crafting the story of Mudkarts required full team collaboration.
+With most projects, this usually consists of us sitting around and talking about ideas and waving our hands to help the others picture what we’re talking about.
+Mudkarts was a complex storyline; we needed a way to be able to plot the arc of the story and tweak immediately.
+We jotted all the plot points down on note cards and spread them out on the conference room table — eliminating the ones that didn’t work and trimming it down to a concise narrative.

 We filmed all the racing scenes in the back lot of our studio.
 That sounds really impressive, but it’s actually just a parking lot.
 The kids were eager to take a turn steering our prop turntable car.